-So now you’re fully equipped for visiting all the best Harry Potter locations in London!
+So now you’re fully equipped to find all the best locations for Harry Potter in London!
 Of course, there’s more to do in London (and the UK!), and with that in mind, here’s a handy reading list to help you get more out of your stay.
 With everything from tips on how to get around to full itineraries on the days you’re not tracking down wizards, these resources should help make your trip perfect!

 - A Two Day London Itinerary to help you see all the highlights of London.
-There’s also a 1 day version if you’re short on time, and a six day itinerary if you’re here for longer
+There’s also a 1 day version if you’re short on time, and both a 3 day and a six day itinerary if you’re here for longer

 - Our detailed packing list for London, to help you prepare for your trip

 - Our guide to buying and using the London Oyster Card, and our guide to public transport in London to help you get around without spending too much money